gnaadev/k/README.md

 ### Credits:
-GNAA agent 'harun', and the collaborative work of 10 anonymous GNAA agents in this troll-op.
+GNAA agent 'harun', and the collaborative work of 4 homeless, smelly naked black men that have no prior knowledge in this troll-op.

 # in the meantime, please join their server and help us fight for civil rights today: https://discord.gg/shhh